 Look for Higher Savings/MMA Rates After FOMC’s June or September Meeting

-CD rates heading lower.
+For the past 7 years we have written about savings rates, money market rates and CD rates heading lower.
 Some financial institutions have increased deposit rates this past year but the majority won't until the Federal Reserve increases interest rates.

 The Federal Open Market Committee is laying the groundwork for increasing their key-benchmark interest rate, the federal funds rate.
 The increase will likely come right after the FOMC's scheduled June or September 2015 meeting.
 You can see the entire 2015 meeting calendar: FOMC 2015 Meeting Calendar.